tarantool/zookeeper/README.md

 #### <a name="z-ensure-path"></a>z:ensure_path(path)
 ----------------------------------------------------

-Make sure that a path (including all the parent nodes) exists.
+Make sure that a path exists.

 **Parameters:**